danrounds/What-s-That-Chord-Doing/README.md

 # What's That Chord Doing?

-This is an ear-training app for intermediate musicians&#8212;roughly sophomore-level musicianship students, in college.
+[What's That Chord Doing?](https://what-s-that-chord-doing.herokuapp.com/) is an ear-training app for intermediate musicians&#8212;roughly sophomore-level musicianship students, in college.

 Project directory structure and build system derived from the [Thinkful React starter kit](https://github.com/oampo/thinkful-react-starter).